 You should apply for your visa at least four months before the start of your studies at the Swiss embassy or consulate in your home country.

 English is widely spoken in Switzerland.
 You do not need to speak any of the native languages in order to live and study here.
-However we encourage international students to take German (the local language in Zurich) as a foreign language during their studies to feel more comfortable in the country and understand better the country and its people.
+However, we encourage international students to take German (the local language in Zurich) as a foreign language during their studies to feel more comfortable in the country and better understand the country and its people.

 Please refer to our visitor information guide.